 The Company's investments are generally in small and mid-sized companies in a variety of industries.
-At March 31, 2010, the Company had no investments that represented greater than 10% of the total investment portfolio at fair value.
-At September 30, 2009, the Company had one investment that was greater than 10% of the total investment portfolio at fair value.
-At September 30, 2009, the total portfolio at fair value.
+At September 30, 2010 and September 30, 2009, the Company had no single investment that represented greater than 10% of the total investment portfolio at fair value.
 Income, consisting of interest, dividends, fees, other investment income, and realization of gains or losses on equity interests, can fluctuate upon repayment of an investment or sale of an equity interest and in any given year can be highly concentrated among several investments.
-For the three months ended March 31, 2010 and March 31, 2009, no individual investment produced income that exceeded 10% of investment income.
+For the years ended September 30, 2010 and September 30, 2009, no individual investment produced income that exceeded 10% of investment income.